Keerthija5/pcam-cancer-detection-resnet34/README.md

 # Cancer Detection in Histopathology Images using ResNet-34

-This project investigates the impact of different learning rate scheduling strategies when training a ResNet-34 convolutional neural network on the PatchCamelyon (PCam) histopathology dataset.
+This project investigates how different learning rate scheduling strategies affect the training behaviour and performance of a ResNet-34 convolutional neural network on the PatchCamelyon (PCam) histopathology dataset.

-The goal is to analyze how learning rate schedules affect training dynamics, convergence behaviour, and generalization performance in deep neural networks.
+The goal is to analyse how learning rate schedules influence optimization dynamics, convergence stability, and generalization performance in deep neural networks.

 ---